ryco117/CryptoChat/README.md

 **Input Argument Examples:**
 ```
--ip 192.168.1.70		//will attempt to connect to 192.168.1.70
+-ip 192.168.1.70		//attempt to connect to 192.168.1.70
+-p 127.0.0.1:9050		//connect through proxy at localhost on port 9050 (tor default port number)
--o newKeys				//will produce newKeys.pub and newKeys.priv
+-o newKeys				//produce newKeys.pub and newKeys.priv
--sp peerKey.pub			//will create the file peerKey.pub with the peer's rsa public key
+-sp peerKey.pub			//create the file peerKey.pub with the peer's rsa public key
--lk Keys				//will load the values from the files Keys.pub and Keys.priv
+-lk Keys				//load the values from the files Keys.pub and Keys.priv
--lp PeerKey.pub			//will load the peer's public key from PeerKey.pub
+-lp PeerKey.pub			//load the peer's public key from PeerKey.pub
--P 4321					//will open port number 4321 for this session, and will connect to the same number
+-P 4321					//open port number 4321 for this session, and will connect to the same number
 ```

 How To Build